Colored pencil mistakes. If you’ve been drawing for any length of time, you’ve made them.

 Fortunately, correcting many colored pencil mistakes is easy.
 All you have to do is identify the problem, then find the solution.

 So here are four things I’ve learned how to do right by doing them wrong!

 Mistake #1: Destroying Highlights

 I was an oil painter for nearly twenty years before I started with colored pencils.
-I was accustomed to being able to add opaque highlights over everything else because oil paints are well suited to that process.
+Oil paints are perfect for adding opaque highlights last.

 Colored pencils, on the other hand, are not.

-So I was forever creating colored pencil artwork with few or no bright highlights.
+So I constantly created colored pencil artwork with few or no bright highlights.

 How to Avoid It